-In the 2002 assessment, based on evaluation of fishing patterns which suggested that the migration to spawning areas was not complete by January 20, the plan team recommended an alternative apportionment scheme for areas 620 and 630 based on the midpoint of the summer and winter distributions in area 630.
+In the 2002 assessment, based on evaluation of fishing patterns which suggested that the migration to spawning areas was not complete by January 20, the Gulf of Alaska plan team recommended an alternative apportionment scheme for areas 620 and 630 based on the midpoint of the summer and winter distributions in area 630.
 This approach was not used for area 610 because fishing patterns during the A season suggested that most of the fish captured in area 610 would eventually spawn in area 610.
-The resulting A season apportionment using updated survey data is: 610, 22.64%; 620, 54.76%; 630, 22.60%.
+The resulting A season apportionment using updated survey data is: 610, 16.06%; 620, 61.50%; 630, 22.45%.